 What we don’t: Pretty pricey; we’d prefer a stronger magnetic attachment for the bite valve.

 No pack is perfect, however, and we did have a few quibbles with the Raptor and Raven during testing.
 Specifically, we wish the hydration hose had a stronger magnet where it attaches to your sternum.
-The bite valve pops off fairly easily, and we’ve found it dangling on a couple occasions mid-descent (one tip: feeding the hose through the stretchy fabric on the sternum strap will keep it close to you if it happens to pop off).
+The bite valve pops off fairly easily, and we’ve found it dangling on a couple occasions mid-descent (one tip: Feeding the hose through the stretchy fabric on the sternum strap will keep it close to you if it happens to pop off).
 Additionally, the hipbelt pockets are set back a little far and can be slightly hard to access, although they’re a nice size for storing small items like snacks or lip balm.
 Finally, the Raven and Raptor are a healthy investment at $165 for the latest versions.
-You can save a little with an alternative the CamelBak Mule 12 ($130), but no pack puts it all together as well as the Osprey.
-And if you need a little extra room, both the Raptor and Raven are offered in a 14-liter version for $175.
+But no pack puts it all together as well as the Osprey, and if you need a little extra room, both the Raptor and Raven are offered in a 14-liter version for $175.

-See the Osprey Raptor 10 See the Women's Osprey Raven 10
+See the Men's Osprey Raptor 10 See the Women's Osprey Raven 10

 Best Budget Mountain Bike Pack